cwendorf/Sourcebook/EASI/data-analysis/paired.md

 ### Obtaining Descriptive Statistics

-Type the following to get the means and standard deviations for the variables.
+Get the means and standard deviations for the variables.

 ```{r}
 (PairedData) |> describeMoments()